 In general 1-2 weeks

 We are in the west of Paris.
-Dr Jolly and Dr Baker consult at the Institut Hospitalier Franco-Britannique (British Hospital) in the Outpatient Department on the ground floor at 3 rue Barbès, 92300 Levallois-Perret - a 5 minute walk from the metro station Anatole France, line 3.
+Dr Jolly and Dr Gunoy consult at the Institut Hospitalier Franco-Britannique (British Hospital) in the Outpatient Department on the ground floor at 3 rue Barbès, 92300 Levallois-Perret - a 5 minute walk from the metro station Anatole France, line 3.
 The chest x-ray and blood test take place in certified centres a few minutes’ walk from the hospital.

 The medical examination lasts a minimum of 30 minutes per adult.
 You will be asked to do a urine test at the beginning of the exam.
 The exam is followed by other tests carried out the same day (for these no appointment is needed and no need to be fasting).
-Dr Jolly or Dr Baker will prescribe the obligatory blood test and chest X-ray during your appointment.
+Dr Jolly or Dr Gunoy will prescribe the obligatory blood test and chest X-ray during your appointment.
 Please allow about 2-3 hours to complete everything.

 You must bring your passport and Canadian embassy convocation paper, which provides us with your case code.
 You will not have a number if your visa demand is Express Entry, work permit or student status related.
 You must also bring either cash or a bank check to pay for the medical visit (no credit cards accepted).

 The doctors will automatically receive your x-ray, blood and urine test results.
 We will telephone you if any of the results are abnormal.
 All the completed medical files (medical report IMM 1017B) are sent electronically via eMedical within a week and are then out of our hands.
-You must contact the Embassy (not Dr Jolly or Dr Baker) for further information about the file.
+You must contact the Embassy (not Dr Jolly or Dr Gunoy) for further information about the file.

 No, you will not necessarily have a convocation if your visa demand is Express entry, work permit or student status related.
 In this case the doctor will create an « upfront medical » on the eMedical site.